 - ½ teaspoon peperoncino flakes, or to taste

 - 3 pounds mussels, scrubbed, rinsed and drained

 - ¼ to ½ cup dry bread crumbs, or as needed

 - 3 tablespoons chopped fresh Italian parsley

-Pour the olive oil in the saucepan, drop in the crushed garlic and set over medium heat.
-When the garlic is fragrant and sizzling, stir in the onion slices, bay leaves, salt and peperoncino.
+Pour the olive oil into the saucepan, drop in the crushed garlic, and set over medium heat.
+When the garlic is fragrant and sizzling, stir in the onion slices, bay leaves, salt, and peperoncino.

 Cook for a couple of minutes, tossing and stirring, just until the onions begin to wilt but still have some crunch.
-Pour in the wine and bring to a boil.
-Immediately dump all the mussels into the pan, tumble them over quickly, cover tightly, and turn the heat up.
+Pour in the wine, and bring to a boil.
+Immediately dump all the mussels into the pan, tumble them over quickly, cover tightly, and turn the heat up to high.
 Steam the mussels for 3 minutes, frequently shaking the covered pan, then toss them over, with a wire spider or wide slotted spoon.
 If the mussel shells have already opened (or almost all are open) leave the pan uncovered—otherwise, replace the cover and steam a bit longer.

 Finally, drizzle 2 more tablespoons olive oil and sprinkle the chopped parsley on top and toss briefly to distribute the seasonings.
 Turn off the heat, set the pan in the center of the table and let everyone scoop mussels and sauce into their own warm soup bowls.
 (And remember to put out extra bowls for the shells.)